stolostron/rhacm-docs/governance/create_cert_pol.md

 2. From the navigation menu, click **Governance and risk** to view a table list of your policies.

    **Note**: You can filter the table list of your policies by selecting the _All policies_ tab or _Cluster violations_ tab.
-4. Select one of your policies.
+4. Select one of your policies to view more details.

-For more information about other policy controllers, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).
-See [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../governance/compliance_intro.md) for more information about policies.
+5. View the certificate policy violations by selecting the _Violations_ tab.

+## Updating certificate policies

 ### Bringing your own certificates

 You can monitor your own certificates with the certificate policy controller.
 You must complete one of the following requirements to monitor your own certificates:

 * Create a Kubernetes TLS Secret for your certificate.
-* Add the label `certificate_key_name` into your Kubernetes secret.
+* Add the label `certificate_key_name` into your Kubernetes secret to monitor your certificates.

 Create a Kubernetes TLS secret to monitor your own certificates by running the following command: